Aigachu/Lavenza/README.md

 ### Installing Dependencies

-There are many different ways to use Lavenza, but the one thing to try out first would be to get a Bot up and running.
+There are many different ways to use Lavenza, but first you should try to get a bot up and running!

-First thing's first, we'll use **npm** to fetch our dependencies.
+To start off, we'll use **npm** to fetch our dependencies.
 In your command-line, travel to the root of this repository and do the following:

 ```
 cd app;